Registration: Public / Non-Commercial

 Space Agencies: Previous Space Agency locations and future landing zones

-Space Resources focussed companies and investors who wish to register a right to explore and extract.
-This includes mining companies who wish to hedge, or lock-in a long-term Lunar resources rights to explore and extract.
+Resources Registrations: For Space Resources (Mining) focussed companies and investors who wish to register their intention to explore and extract resources.
+This includes mining companies who wish to hedge, or lock-in a long-term Lunar resources.